 The Company's audit committee, pursuant to its written charter and the Company's related party transaction policy, is responsible for reviewing and approving related-party transactions to the extent we enter into such transactions.
 All ongoing and future transactions between the Company and any of its officers and directors or their respective affiliates will be on terms believed by the Company to be no less favorable to it than are available from unaffiliated third parties.
-Such transactions will require prior approval by the Company's audit committee and a majority of the Company's uninterested "independent" directors, or the members of its board who do not have an interest in the transaction, in either case who have access, at the Company's expense, to its attorneys or independent legal counsel, the Company will not enter into any such transaction unless its audit committee and a majority of its disinterested "independent" directors determine that the terms of such transaction are no less favorable to the Company than those that would be available to the Company with respect to such a transaction from unaffiliated third parties.
+Such transactions will require prior approval by the Company's audit committee and a majority of the Company's expense, to its attorneys or independent legal counsel, the Company will not enter into any such transaction unless its audit committee and a majority of its disinterested "independent" directors determine that the terms of such transaction are no less favorable to the Company than those that would be available to the Company with respect to such a transaction from unaffiliated third parties.
 Additionally, the Company will require each of our directors and executive officers to complete a directors' and officers' questionnaire that elicits information about related party transactions.